As you near retirement, there's a lot to think about. But perhaps the most pressing question is: Where do you want to live in retirement?

 What to toss

 Recycle whatever you can.
-Of course, there are some household items that you just can’t give the ol’ heave-ho.
-Old and broken TVs and cell phones, half gallons of paint, and other potentially harmful substances need to be discarded properly.
-Check your local requirements.
+What can’t be recycled or thrown out in the trash, such as old TVs and cell phones, unused paint, and other potentially harmful substances need to be discarded properly.
+Check with your city or county for requirements.

 What to sell

-Online marketplaces are all good options to utilize.
+Online marketplaces are good options to utilize.
 You also might consider holding an estate or tag sale.
-A professional estate sale agent will typically charge commission on a sliding scale, between 30 and 40 percent of the total earnings.4 It can be worth it if you have a lot of stuff to get rid of before your big move.
+A professional estate sale agent will typically charge commission on a sliding scale, between 30 and 40% of the total earnings.
+It can be worth it if you have a lot to get rid of before your big move.

 Making the most of your new space